 Many sandblast cabinets feature durable glass or plastic paneling that allows for easy monitoring of blasting progress while preventing the unwanted spread of blasting media.
 Large blasting cabinets can be automated, and such systems are particularly valuable in large-scale treatment operations because of the minimum of technical supervision required to operate them.

 Companies with dedicated media blasting services make frequent, and in some cases exclusive, use of sandblast cabinets in surface treatment operations.
 The extent of the benefits offered by enclosed blasting areas cannot be measured.
-In terms of cost-effectiveness, environmental-friendliness and the maintenance of safe workspaces, the introduction of blasting cabinets was a major development for the media blasting industry.
+In terms of cost-effectiveness, environmental-friendliness and the maintenance of safe workspaces, the introduction of blast cabinets was a major development for the media blasting industry.

 Media blasting, depending on the variety of media used, can contaminate air with large volumes of blasting dust.
 Depending on the composition of the dust, it can pose serious health risks to people who are regularly exposed to it.
 The debilitating, incurable lung disease silicosis is caused by prolonged exposure to silica dust, the source of which exposure happens primarily as a result of unsafe sandblasting conditions.